ergoplatform/ergodocs/docs/dev/data-model/box/box_modeling.md

 ---
 # Ergo Box Design: A Comprehensive Guide

-The UTXO system is the backbone of many blockchain networks, and at its core are boxes.
-These boxes are not just containers for the value of a currency within a blockchain, but they are also equipped with [registers](registers.md) that are protected by a contract, enhancing their functionality on the Ergo blockchain.
+The UTXO (Unspent Transaction Output) system is the backbone of many blockchain networks, and at its core are boxes.
+These boxes are not just containers for the value of a currency within a blockchain; they are also equipped with [registers](registers.md) that are protected by a contract, enhancing their functionality on the Ergo blockchain.

 Registers are essentially storage units for data and information at specific addresses in the blockchain.
-To visualize this, think of these boxes as remote controls, piggy banks on steroids, or cups that only allow liquid to be poured in.
+To visualize this, think of these boxes as advanced storage units or containers.
 For instance, consider a cup:

 **A Cup:**